onflow/flow-go/network/topology/README.md

 node _multicasts_ or _broadcasts_ a message.
 The former refers to the event when a node sends a message targeted for a subgroup of nodes in the system, while the latter refers to the event when a node aims at sending a message to the entire system.
 Note that the communications over the fanout set are assumed unidirectional from the node to its fanout set.
-The distributed and independent invocations of topology protocol on nodes of Flow hence results in a _directed_ graph where the vertices are the Flow nodes, and the edges are the fanout set of the nodes.
+The distributed and independent invocations of topology protocol on nodes of Flow hence results in a _directed_ graph where the vertices are the Flow nodes, and the edges are the union of the fanout sets of the nodes.
 This directed graph is called the _topology graph_.
 It is required that the topology graph is connected with a very high probability, where the probability is taken over the number of times the topology is constructed.
 The topology is constructed once at the beginning of each epoch.
 Hence, it implies that the topology construction protocol should result in a connected graph with a very high probability over the life-time of Flow, which theoretically is infinitely-many epochs.
+In practice, we consider it as 2^30 many epochs.

 The figure below shows an example of a topology graph of 7 nodes in the Flow network, which is a directed and connected graph.
 There is a path between every two nodes and traversing the topology graph with BFS or DFS visits all the vertices.
 Also, the fanout set of each node is colored the same as